jbeck018/howlerops/backend-go/README.md

-# SQL Studio Backend (Go)
+# Howlerops Backend (Go)

-A high-performance backend service for SQL Studio, built with Go.
+A high-performance backend service for Howlerops, built with Go.
 Supports local SQLite development and Turso cloud production deployment with advanced features like streaming queries, real-time updates, and comprehensive monitoring.

 ## Features